department-of-veterans-affairs/vets-website/va-gov/pages/disability/upload-supporting-evidence.md

 **These include copies of:**
 - Your military medical records
 - Your military personnel records
-- Any Social Security Administration medical treatment records
+- Any Social Security Administration or other federal or state medical treatment records
-- All relevant treatment and personnel records your National or Reserve unit may have for you (if applicable)
+- Any treatment or personnel records from your National Guard or Reserve unit that support your claim (if you've served in either of these branches)

-If you don’t have copies of these records, you can ask us to request these for you as part of the claims process.
+If you don’t have copies of these records, you can ask us to request them for you as part of the claim process.

 ### Private Medical Treatment Records

-If you’ve seen a non-VA health care provider for care, you’ll need to upload copies of all medical treatment records that can provide information about the disability you’re claiming.
+If you’ve seen a non-VA health care provider for diagnosis or treatment, you’ll need to upload copies of all medical records that can provide information about the disability you’re claiming.

 **These may include evidence like:**
 - Doctor’s reports
 - X-rays
-- Medical test results
+- Medical lab or test results

 ### Supporting Statements

 If you’re claiming a disability for an injury or illness that you don’t think we have in your military records, you’ll also want to upload statements that support your claim.
-These statements should be from people who know about, or who you’ve talked to about, your claimed medical condition(s) and how and when it occurred.
-This may include:
+These statements should be from people who know about, or who you’ve talked to about, your claimed medical condition and how and when it occurred.

+**You can ask for supporting statements from people like:**
+- Servicemembers who served with you
 - Your family and friends
 - Clergy members
 - Law enforcement officers